 Any additional surplus harvests of herbs will be emailed out to those in the box scheme to see if they would like to add them on and make use of the raw product themselves.

 We will run weekly volunteer days as a chance for those near by to come along and meet the plants from seed to harvest while doing some weeding and reaping.
 This exchange can also give you access to a concessions rate for the herb box.
 Arranged on an individual basis to make sure the exchange seems fair both ways, with options for other types of work exchange open as possibilities.
 Email me to discuss this option.

 Midweek & Weekend Volunteer dates

 Subject to change and weather dependant; it is essential you book in ahead of time with Alice so she knows to expect you, please don’t just turn up.
 Sometimes extra prep or tools must be arranged to make the most of additional helping hands.
 It is FREE to volunteer but I ask that you contact me first to book, please bring a packed lunch, snacks and drinking water Book now

 Separate volunteer days will be planned for the herb garden at Firle.
 If you would prefer to help out there contact Alice to arrange

 Volunteer days run from 10am to 4pm with a 1hr lunch break and chance to ask Alice questions during this break.
 Please arrive on-time if you plan to come

 We hope you’re feeling as inspired as we are about bringing Community Supported Herbalism to Sussex.
-There’s only one other similar project in the UK which is no longer running with another starting up and many more in the USA and Canada.
+There was only one other similar project in the UK which is no longer running with another starting up and many more in the USA and Canada.
 If you’re interested in delving into the world of herbal CSH schemes then take a look at this blog post which contains lots of links to other projects around the world.